 Personally, I’ve made a ton of unnecessary purchases in my life.
 I’m the type of person who will have 5 perfectly good reusable water bottles but the second I see another cute one my brain convinces me I have 0 and I must have this one.

 I’ve spent a lot of time looking at my horrible purchasing decisions and really going through them with a things to stop buying try to save more lens and it’s really changed the way I spend.

 I’m not telling you to cut out every single thing that makes you happy, that would be insanity and wouldn’t be sustainable.
 These things are all items that you don’t actually need on a daily basis that you can easily stop buying to save a whole bunch of money this year.

 If you’re able to implement even just a few of these budget cuts, you’ll be able to save so much money which means you can work towards your goals a whole lot faster.
-So, let’s discuss 10 items you should stop buying in order to help you save money and build wealth.
+So, let’s discuss some items you should stop buying in order to help you save money and build wealth.

 Items To Stop Buying To Save Money

 I don’t want you to misinterpret this first one, I would never tell you to stop reading.
 I love reading.
 I read every single day because it’s the best way to learn new things or escape from the world.
 Reading is one of the best things for personal and professional development and it can totally help you grow into a better person and the person you want to be.